-You can work up a very healthy appetite looking at Dodos and Diplodoci (is that the plural of Diplodocus?).
-Fortunately, the Natural History Museum has a rather nice café in the middle of the zoological floor.
+You can work up a healthy appetite looking at Dodos and Diplodoci (is that the plural of Diplodocus?).
+Fortunately, Vienna’s Natural History Museum has a rather nice café in the middle of the zoological floor.
 And a delightful shop, if you wish to buy something more permanent.

-- Sumptuous setting for a café beneath the main dome
+- Sumptuous setting for the café beneath the main dome

-- Large shop with many unusual items, too, as well as the standard museum wares
+- Large shop with many unusual items, too, as well as standard museum wares

 - See also: NHM tickets & visitor information

-It’s worth going here simply for the surrounds: it’s like drinking coffee in a work of art.
-The roof is the main dome, heavily decorated with scientific themes, angels, animals, sculpted columns, crowns, and generous helpings of marble, gold and stone.
+Go here simply for the surrounds: it’s like drinking coffee inside a work of art.
+The roof is the main museum dome, heavily decorated with scientific themes, angels, animals, sculpted columns, crowns, and generous helpings of marble, gold and stone.

 It is not like your average Starbucks.